In order to protect the safety of the Yellow River and serve the rejuvenation of the nation, we will make new contributions-breakinglatest.news-Breaking Latest News

 On March 28, the Supreme People’s Court’s implementation of the Yellow River Protection Law and the Promotion of Judicial Protection of the Yellow River Basin along the Yellow River and Nine Provincial Courts were held in Luliang, Shanxi.

-Zhang Jun requested that the people’s courts, especially the people’s courts at all levels in the Yellow River Basin, should fully implement the spirit of the 20th National Congress of the Communist Party of China, conscientiously implement the Law on the Protection of the Yellow River, and correctly handle protection and development, development and security, overall and local issues. , current and long-term issues, strengthen the judicial protection and restoration of the ecological environment of the Yellow River Basin, protect, inherit and promote the Yellow River culture, develop high-quality judicial services with high quality, and make new contributions to safeguarding the safety of the Yellow River and serving national rejuvenation.
+Zhang Jun requested that the people’s courts, especially the people’s courts at all levels in the Yellow River Basin, should fully implement the spirit of the 20th National Congress of the Communist Party of China, conscientiously implement the Yellow River Protection Law, and correctly handle protection and development, development and security, overall and local , current and long-term issues, strengthen the judicial protection and restoration of the ecological environment of the Yellow River Basin, protect, inherit and promote the Yellow River culture, develop high-quality judicial services with high quality, and make new contributions to safeguarding the safety of the Yellow River and serving national rejuvenation.

 Yang Linping, a member of the party group and vice president of the Supreme Law, attended the meeting and said in a speech that the Yellow River Protection Law is another river basin protection law after the Yangtze River Protection Law.
 The people’s courts at all levels in the Yellow River Basin should take the implementation of the Yellow River Protection Law as a concrete action to implement the “two maintenances”, focus on the specialization of environmental justice, use reform and innovation as the driving force, and closely focus on ensuring the ecological protection and high-quality protection of the Yellow River Basin.
 Continue to develop.
 It is necessary to give full play to the function of environmental resource trials, implement the most stringent system and the most rigorous rule of law, serve and protect the overall situation of the country, and effectively improve people’s livelihood and well-being.
 Combined with the characteristics of judicial protection in the Yellow River Basin, enrich and improve preventive, punitive, and restorative judicial measures to protect the Yellow River.
 Xiumei Anlan provides stronger and more powerful judicial services.